 The Martin County Jail inmate mail policy is always changing, so it would be best to visit the the Martin County Jail website before you send a letter.

 Get A Lawyer

 Even if you’ve been arrested, you should know you still have rights, and an important one is your right to request a lawyer.
 You don’t get to make many phone calls when you get arrested, so it is important to ask a friend or family member to locate an attorney when you call them.
 You may be thinking ‘but do I really need an attorney’ You are not required to have an attorney for some criminal charges, a criminal lawyer will advise you about your rights, help protect your best interests and help you navigate the complicated legal system that you are now faced with.
 The faster you get an attorney working on your situation, the better off you’ll be.

 For more information on the benefits of hiring a lawyer, click here: How to Find a Lawyer

 If you’ve been arrested and cannot afford an attorney, you will be assigned a public defender.
 Also, the Public Defender has access to independent investigators, forensics experts and social workers.
 All Public Defenders are licensed lawyers who are members of the State Bar and are legally licensed to practice law and represent you in court.

 Have you or someone you know had to use a court appointed attorney or Public Defender?
 Are you happy with how they handled your case?

-Martin County court records are are public and available to anyone who requests them.
+Martin County court records are public and available to anyone who requests them.
 They contain a file containing a sheet called a docket sheet and every documents and motions that have been filed.
 You have the ability to access court records using the online service, or by going to the Clerk of Court’s office where the case was filed.

 Clerk of Court